 Putting aside approaches motivated by ideas in computational cryptography, and considering only symbolic methods, there are several main approaches to protocol analysis.
-Perhaps the most direct is theorem proving, following Paulson [51].
+Perhaps the most direct is theorem proving, following Paulson [53].
 One constructs a theory expressing assumptions about what can happen in a run of a protocol, and proves theorems about these runs.
-We followed that approach in our original strand space work [59, 39], although in a new model, and without mechanizing the theorem proving, as Paulson did in Isabelle.
+We followed that approach in our original strand space work [62, 39], although in a new model, and without mechanizing the theorem proving, as Paulson did in Isabelle.
 A second approach is to construct a theory of the adversary's abilities, interacting with the regular protocol participants.
 If this theory includes at least as much as the adversary can actually do, and there is no proof that the adversary can construct a counterexample to a goal, then the protocol in fact meets that goal.
 This method underlies ProVerif [9], which constructs a set of Horn clauses over-approximating what the adversary can do; if resolution using these and the goal does not find a contradiction, then the goal is satisfied.
 This approach may also be represented fruitfully via type-checking [1, 28, 29].
-Selinger developed the adversary-centered approach in a more model-theoretic form [57]; Goubault-Larrecq [30] subsequently used this idea to automatically extract proofs that can be mechanically checked.
+Selinger developed the adversary-centered approach in a more model-theoretic form [59]; Goubault-Larrecq [30] subsequently used this idea to automatically extract proofs that can be mechanically checked.

 Another approach works directly with representations of protocol executions, or partial executions.
-If protocols are represented within a process calculus, then their executions are traces for the process terms.
-Thus, a model-checker can examine these traces systematically, at least for small numbers of replications of the protocol roles, seeking misbehaviors.
-This approach dates back to Casper [43].
-Alternatively, for bounded numbers of sessions, one can explore the possible executions using symbolic constraints, to observe whether misbehavior is possible [2, 27, 48, 56].
+If protocols are represented within a process calculus, then their executions are traces for the process terms; this approach dates back to Casper [45].
+Thus, a model-checker can examine the transition system that generates them systematically, at least for small numbers of replications of the protocol roles, seeking misbehaviors.
+Alternatively, for bounded numbers of sessions, one can explore the possible executions using symbolic constraints, to observe whether misbehavior is possible [2, 27, 50, 58].

-A variant of this approach applies to unbounded numbers of sessions.
-We will call it the enrich-by-need method.
+Our enrich-by-need method is a variant that applies to unbounded numbers of sessions.
 Given a partial execution, (i.e. a fragment, in our current vocabulary), one adds additional behaviors of protocol participants whenever this would help to complete the fragment to a full execution (i.e. a realized fragment).
 The enrich-by-need approach may not terminate, as the underlying class of problems in undecidable [25].

-Enrich-by-need dates back to Millen [47] and Meadows [46], and is still at the center of Meadows's approach [26].
-Song invented a form of enrich-by-need adapted to strand spaces in Athena [58].
-It was subsequently redeveloped by

-Cremers in Scyther [17].
+Enrich-by-need dates back to Millen [49] and Meadows [48], and is still at the center of Meadows's approach [26].
+Song invented a form of enrich-by-need adapted to strand spaces in Athena [60].
+It was subsequently redeveloped by Cremers in Scyther [17].
 Their approach introduces both regular behavior and adversary behavior as needed to explain message receptions that are already present in a fragment.
-Alternatively, CPSA [54], cf. [23, 37], uses the authentication test idea.
+Alternatively, CPSA [56], cf. [23, 37], uses the authentication test idea.
 The authentication tests are designed to factor out the adversary behaviors.
 Thus, CPSA works exclusively with skeletons, i.e. fragments containing no adversary actions.

-The core goal of this paper is to give a logical treatment of enrich-by-need protocol analysis in strand spaces, focusing on how it represents and establishes security goal formulas, with an application to protocol transformation.
+The core goal of this paper is a logical treatment of enrich-by-need protocol analysis in strand spaces, focusing on how it represents and establishes security goal formulas, with an application to protocol transformation.
+We will formulate our contributions in more specific terms at the end of Section 1.2 (see p.
+9).